JUDSYS/v1Spec/judsys-spec.md

 1. `algorithm`
 2. `id`: A hash of the key that uniquely identifies it.
-3. `usage`: A dictionary that indicates what the key may be used for.
-Possible keys:
+3. `usage`: An enum that indicates what the key may be used for.
+Possible values:
-   1. `signing`: The key MAY be used to sign digital documents, issue and revoke attribute certificates.
+   1. `signing`: The key is used only to sign digital documents, issue and revoke attribute certificates.
-   2. `identification`: They key MAY be used to identify the subject.
+   2. `identification`: They key is used only to identify the subject.
+Ex: login.
-   3. `encryption`: The key MAY be used for everyone to encrypt messages to the subject.
+   3. `encryption`: The key is used only for any person to encrypt messages to the subject.
-   4. `certification`: The key MAY be used to issue digital certificates.
+   4. `certification`: The key is used only to issue digital certificates.
-   5. `revocation`: They key MAY be used to issue certificate revocations.
+   5. `revocation`: They key is used only to issue certificate revocations.

-Each key **MUST NOT** be used in any algorithms other than the one prescribed on the key `algorithm`.
+Each key **MUST NOT** be used in any algorithms other than the one prescribed on the key `usage`.

+Key material **MUST NOT** be reused.

 ## Subject Attributes